hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 * Option to set a breakpoint for navigation (added in Version 1.1)
 * Option to set Off-Canvas (added in Version 1.2)

-Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically for Block Themes.
+Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically as a navigation solution for most Block Themes.
 It adds a modern sticky header with smooth, animated shrinking effects for both the header and the site logo.
 As users scroll down the page, the header and logo automatically reduce in size, maximizing on-screen space and keeping navigation easily accessible without disrupting the browsing experience.